-The Great Western Canyons (GWC) dual sport adventure is a remote off-road route for serious dual sport adventure riders.
+The Great Western Canyons (GWC) dual-sport adventure is a remote off-road route for serious dual sport adventure riders.
 The (GWC) ride explores the great river canyons on the western slope of the Sierra Nevada from the Yuba River, American River, Cosumnes River, Mokelumne River to the Stanislaus River Canyon.
-The (GWC) route uses mostly un-paved remote dirt roads through beautiful wooded forest and spectacular river canyons.
-Many of the remote dirt roads have been in place for decades and some have significant history dating back to the California Gold Rush.
+The (GWC) route uses mostly unpaved remote dirt roads through beautiful wooded forest and spectacular river canyons.
+Many of the remote dirt roads have been in place for decades and some have a significant history dating back to the California Gold Rush.

-The (GWC) was created by Sierra Nevada Adventures (SNA) from a life-time of exploring the wild, rugged and scenic locations in the Sierra Nevada wilderness.
-(SNA) have combined the perfect combination of twisty single-lane patched paved roads, remote dirt roads and rugged, narrow two-track dirt roads with steep grades, exposed corners and no warning signs and no guard rails.
-The (GWC) offers a less-travelled path for the serious dual sport adventure rider looking to experience the wild and scenic great river canyons on the western slope of the Sierra Nevada.
+The (GWC) was created by Sierra Nevada Adventures (SNA) from a lifetime of exploring the wild, rugged and scenic locations in the Sierra Nevada wilderness.
+(SNA) have combined the perfect combination of twisty single-lane patched paved roads, remote dirt roads, and rugged, narrow two-track dirt roads with steep grades, exposed corners, and no warning signs and no guard rails.
+The (GWC) offers a less-traveled path for the serious dual-sport adventure rider looking to experience the wild and scenic great river canyons on the western slope of the Sierra Nevada.

 The American River is the gold discovery site of the California Gold Rush that began on January 24, 1848, when gold was found by James W. Marshall at Sutter's Mill on the south fork of the American River.
 James W. Marshall, a foreman working for Sacramento pioneer John Sutter, discovered the shiny metal in the tailrace of a lumber mill Marshall was building for Sutter on the American River which later became known as Coloma, California.
 Marshall brought what he found to John Sutter, and the two privately tested the metal.
 After the tests showed that it was gold, Sutter expressed dismay: he wanted to keep the news quiet because he feared what would happen to his plans for an agricultural empire if there were a mass search for gold.
 However, rumors soon started to spread and were confirmed in March 1848 by San Francisco newspaper publisher and merchant Samuel Brannan.
 The most famous quote of the California Gold Rush was by Brannan; after he had hurriedly set up a store to sell gold prospecting supplies, Brannan strode through the streets of San Francisco, holding aloft a vial of gold, shouting "Gold, Gold, Gold, from the American River."

-The Cosumnes River pronounce "kunsumniss," by many of the locals in this region who insert an "n" where there is none in the first syllable.
+The Cosumnes River pronounced "kunsumniss," by many of the locals in this region who insert an "n" where there is none in the first syllable.
 The name Cosumnes is derived from the native Miwok word "kosum" meaning "salmon".
 The Cosumnes and the Clavey River are the only rivers in the western Sierra without major dams, although two small diversion dams do cross the river just upstream from Rancho Murieta near the edge of the foothills the Cosumnes River remains as an untamed wild river.
-The headwaters of the Cosumnes starts as North, Middle and South forks cutting canyons through the El Dorado and Amador County Gold Country before converging just east of Highway 49.
-While there were many rich sites along the Consumnes the best known sites east of Highway 49 were Indian Diggings, Newtown and Grizzly Flats.
+The headwaters of the Cosumnes starts as North, Middle, and South forks cutting canyons through the El Dorado and Amador County Gold Country before converging just east of Highway 49.
+While there were many rich sites along the Consumnes the best-known sites east of Highway 49 were Indian Diggings, Newtown, and Grizzly Flats.
 Indian Diggings, located 25 miles southeast of Placerville was a brisk and lively place with several hundred miners working the rich gravels and up to five or six hundred at its peak.
-Indian Diggings was the northern most point of what was called the great limestone belt that ran south some 40 miles to the neighborhood of Volcano, Murphys, Columbia and Sonora.
-In some places the limestone had turned to marble while in others it rose in ridges through the slate with numerous fissures and natural caverns with stalactites and stalagmites of great beauty.
-Newtown was located eight or ten miles southeast of Placerville on the North Fork of the Consumnes and, along with Grizzly Flats, eight or ten more miles to the southeast, had a rich amount of both hydraulic and quartz mining.
+Indian Diggings was the northernmost point of what was called the great limestone belt that ran south some 40 miles to the neighborhood of Volcano, Murphys, Columbia, and Sonora.
+In some places, the limestone had turned to marble while in others it rose in ridges through the slate with numerous fissures and natural caverns with stalactites and stalagmites of great beauty.
+Newtown was located eight or ten miles southeast of Placerville on the North Fork of the Consumnes and, along with Grizzly Flats, eight or ten more miles to the southeast had a rich amount of both hydraulic and quartz mining.
 The name Grizzly Flats was given by miners who were surprised by a grizzly bear in 1850.

 MEETING TIME: 8:45 am (ride starts at 9:00 am)